sreznic/InfiniteScroller/README.md

 and you good to go.
 But if something doesn't go well, you can always clone the repo and check 'Example' folder

+### Updating

+If you need to update cells which has already been loaded, you can enable this feature by passing 'updating' argument to the constructor of InfiniteScroller and setting it to true.
+Recommended to be disabled if you don't need this feature

 ## Installation

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)